Home Translation Software Free Translation Buy Translation Software Customer Service Company Contact

 Rule: Place a comma before “and” or “but” to introduce an independent clause.
 You can also use a semicolon or start a new sentence.

-Top 10 Tips for Getting Better Translation Accuracy with Software
+Top 10 Tips for Getting Better Accuracy with Rule Based Translation Software

 1. Avoid slang and idioms.